 Resorts promise smaller ski school classes, new rules on who can ride gondolas and lifts together, and limited capacity on the mountain so that it will be possible to social distance outside as well as inside.
 Lodging may also operate with limited capacity.

 There is a Ski Resort for your Family

 There is good news: With more families driving rather than flying and with remote work and school, we aren’t as tied to traditional school vacation weeks.
 Ski and snow family vacations are possible.
 There are many lodging options in condos and houses with kitchens and room to spread out with plenty of deals, especially if you opt to stay longer, like at The Antlers at Vail.
 We don’t have to head to the mountains when the resorts are most crowded—and expensive, regardless of snow conditions.
 This year, you might actually be able to let the snow be your guide!
-With our annual Fun in the Snow guide – in partnership with Taking the Kids, you’ll see how easy it is to book a value winter vacation that is safe and guaranteed to please everyone… most of the time anyway.
+With our annual Fun in the Snow guide – in partnership with The Family Travel Forum, you’ll see how easy it is to book a value winter vacation that is safe and guaranteed to please everyone… most of the time anyway.

 The National Ski Areas Associations has a new “Ski Well, Be Well” website designed to reassure skiers and riders that the industry is committed to providing safe outdoor recreation that will promote health and reduce the risk of infection with “acres upon acres of wide-open natural space,” said Kelly Pawlak, President and CEO of the NSAA.

 Many believe that smaller resorts — those in the Midwest and Pennsylvania, for example — will have a well-deserved rebound with families opting for places that offer significantly cheaper lift tickets, less people and cheaper lodging.
 (Consider that with a GEMS card that covers smaller resorts — see Colorado Gems below — you can get two-for-one lift tickets for just $35.)